- About us

 - The races

-The Sahara Marathon is an international sport event to demonstrate solidarity with the Saharawi people and this year celebrates its twelfth edition.
+The Sahara Marathon is an international sport event to demonstrate solidarity with the Saharawi people.
+Its first edition is in 2001, from an idea of Jeb Carney.

 It’s organized by the Secretary of State for Sport, Government of the Sahrawi Arab Democratic Republic with the help of volunteers from all over the world.